ALShum/hashids-r/README.md

 Install using devtools.
 If you don't have devtools install using `install.packages('devtools')` from your R session.
 Install using `devtools::install_github('ALShum/hashids-r')`.

 ## Example
+Set your salt, min_length and any other settings using the `hashid_settings` function -- this will generate a list of important parameters for encoding and decoding:

 `h = hashid_settings(salt = 'this is my salt', min_length = 5)`

+Encode requires an integer and the settings as a list of parameters:

 `encode(1234, h ) #"ABBQA"`

 `encode(c(1, 2, 3, 4), h) #"agHLu9hm"`

+Decode follows a similar workflow:

+`decode("ABBQA", h) #1234`

+`decode("agHLu9hm", h) #c(1, 2, 3, 4)`